Olympiastadion Tickets

 Where is the best view?

-Every seat inside the Olympiastadion Berlin will offer you an excellent vantage point of the match, but if we were to recommend seats for the best view then it would be for the South Stand Blocks A-F or North Stand Blocks M-O.
+Every seat inside the Olympiastadion Berlin will offer you an excellent vantage point of the match, but if we were to recommend seats for the best view then it would be for the South Stand, Blocks A - F or the North Stand, Blocks M - O.

-Running alongside the side of the pitch overlooking the dugout, seats in the Blocks A-F in the South Stand offer you the best view of both the pitch and the rest of the stadium.
+Running alongside the side of the pitch overlooking the dugout, seats in Blocks A - F in the South Stand offer you the best view of both the pitch and the rest of the stadium.
 You’ll also have the chance to see the players and coaches on the bench in much closer detail.

-The North Stand Blocks M-O also provides great views of the full pitch from directly opposite the dugouts.
+The North Stand Blocks M - O also provide great views of the full pitch from directly opposite the dugouts.

 Where are the cheapest seats?

 Due to the fact that Euro 2024 tickets are sold out and only available on a small number of exchange platforms, there are no seats that will be cheaper than others.
-In the regular German season, the top tiers behind each goal contain the cheapest seats.
+In the regular German season, the upper ring behind each goal contains the cheapest seats.

 If this is my first visit, where should I sit?